Listen in the podcast:

 Together with his partner Iris Soute, Daniel Tetteroo invented Picoo.

 This portable game computer combines interactive technology with traditional outdoor games.
-Ideal to take outside.
+Ideal for taking outside.

 Iris and Daniel raised the question: How do you ensure that children go outside more, and especially enjoy it?